ONLY TO SLEEP

 Two years ago Bangkok based author Lawrence Osborne was put in an enviable and unenviable position.
 Osborne was given the opportunity to say yes or no to becoming the third author to write an authorized Philip Marlowe detective novel, other than Raymond Chandler.
 Chandler completed seven novels in the well-known series starting with The Big Sleep published in 1939 and ending with Playback in 1958.
 An unfinished manuscript of Poodle Springs at the time of Chandler’s death was found.
 It was completed by Robert B. Parker and published thirty years later.
 Parker would go on to pen the first approved sequel of a Marlowe novel, Perchance to Dream, published in 1991.
 Benjamin Black was next handed the baton or stick of lit dynamite.
 The Black-Eyed Blonde was published in 2014.
 The Black-Eyed Blonde by Black, better known as Booker Prize winning author John Banville was met with critically mixed reviews and disappointing sales.

 Thus a series of choices resulted in the birth of Only To Sleep.
 The Chandler estate had to decide if another sequel was legacy worthy.
 Lawrence Osborne had to decide, as he writes in the Author’s Note, whether to venture into the perilous position of stepping into the mind of not only another writer but one of his characters.
 Osborne had the luxury of taking his time making that decision.
 During that period he made three additional choices: Marlowe would be 72 years old, the setting would be south of the Southern California border, and the year is 1988.
-After that he wrote the first twenty pages.
+After that he wrote the first forty pages.
 Then and only then did he say yes to the project.

 Can you imagine a Marlowe novel written in the Amazon age not being panned?
 I can’t.
 So if you are looking for book reviews that trash Only to Sleep they are out there in spades and some of them are entertaining.
 But before you opt to do that I recommend that you read the reviews of Only to Sleep written by Osborne’s peers.
 Laura Lippman’s review in The New York Times is particularly good.
 Of the people actually capable of writing a Marlowe novel none I have seen have been critical in a mean-spirited way.
 Quite the contrary.
 That tells me something.
 After all, we live in mean-spirited times.
 Please note: I hated Lady in the Lake by Chander.
 One of the worst crime novels with one of the clumsiest plots I have ever read.
 Mr Chandler did a great job of describing bricks and mortar though.
 2 1/2 Stars.